moritzploss/ex-patterns/README.md

 As mentioned, the simplest form of a pattern match is an equality comparison by value.
-However, in the case of JavaScript objects (Hash Maps), a match also counts as successful if the pattern (left) is a subset of the value (righ):
+However, in the case of JavaScript objects (Hash Maps), a match also counts as successful if the pattern (left) is a subset of the value (right):

 ```javascript
 match({ a: 1 }, { a: 1, b: 2 });    // match